 2.3.
 P. xylostella RNA collection and extraction

-The sampling time course and entrainment light regime used to collect whole adult P. xylostella male moths is shown in supplemental Table S1.
-Briefly, male moths were used exclusively to avoid confounding effects due to sex ratio fluctuations or female egg load [52].
+Whole adult P. xylostella male moths were maintained at 20C under 12h:12h L/D conditions and then collected every 4h during the last day of L/D and the first day of subsequent D/D conditions (ZT1-5-9-13-17-21-CT1-5-9-13-17-21).
+Male moths were used exclusively to avoid confounding effects due to sex ratio fluctuations or female egg load [52].
 Adult males were snap frozen at -80°C for storage and used to extract RNA using RNAqueous-4PCR kit (ThermoFisher, 2021a).
 The isolated RNA was treated with DNase 1 and the resulting RNA samples were tested for concentration and quality using a NanoDrop 1000 spectrophotometer (ThermoFisher, 2021b).
 Samples were aliquoted into an appropriate working volume (used for specific Quantitative Polymerase Chain Reaction (qPCR) plate set ups) and were kept at -20°C for short term storage.

 2.4. qPCR protocol